Battle of Transylvania: South-Eastern Front

 The Romanian 2nd Army, commanded by General Alexandru Averescu, converged on Brassó (Brașov) through five mountain passes.
 It was opposed by the 71st Infantry Troop division, commanded by General Anton Goldbach.
 At the Alsótömös (Timișu de Jos), the Székelys' 1st Battalion, supported by an armored train, held its ground for an entire day, only being pushed back on the night of 28 August.
 In the afternoon of the 29th, the Romanians closed on Brassó (Brașov), their artillery destroying the last train.
 After local ethnic Romanians surrendered the city to the commander of the 6th Infantry Regiment, Romanian units entered Brassó (Brașov) at around 5 pm and paraded towards the municipal plaza.
 At the start of September, the 3rd Division inched west along the Olt river towards Fogaras (Făgăraș), reaching Persány (Perșani).
 The 4th Division occupied Földvár (Feldioara) on 30 August.
 The 6th Division occupied Sepsiszentgyörgy (Sfântu Gheorghe) on 6 September.
 The 2nd Army crossed the Olt River at its Southern part on 15 September, then attacked on a line from Fogaras (Făgăraș) to Homoród (Homorod), threatening the juncture between two German units.
 A breakthrough there would have, at the very least, prevented the German 9th Army from advancing on Nagyszeben (Sibiu).
 However, the 2nd Army's new commander, General Grigore C. Crăiniceanu, was unaware of just how close he was to rupturing the enemy lines and smash open the front.
 A Central Powers counterattack stopped the plodding Romanian forces.
 Crăiniceanu's timidity stemmed partly from the fact that the Romanian General Staff had recently stripped his army of half of its strength, shifting three of its divisions to the Dobruja front.
 The 2nd Army began to advance northwest again after 10 days.
 The town of Fogaras (Făgăraș) was taken by the 2nd Army on 16 September.
-The 2nd Army started advancing again on 29 September, pushing back the Honvéd 2nd Cavalry Division and reaching Székelykeresztúr (Cristuru Secuiesc), a dozen miles from Segesvár (Sighisoara).
+The 2nd Army started advancing again on 29 September, pushing back the Honvéd 2nd Cavalry Division and reaching Székelykeresztúr (Cristuru Secuiesc), a dozen miles from Segesvár (Sighișoara).